Grade Level: 7 (6-8)

 The rock cycle is a very slow cycle.
 Rocks might take a thousand years to change into another type of rock.
 In the rock cycle, rocks are continuously (although slowly) being changed from one form to another.
 The rock cycle proceeds in no particular order.
 For example, igneous rock can change into metamorphic or sedimentary rock over time, and metamorphic rock can become sedimentary or igneous.

 Engineers use the rock cycle to help them understand the geology of region.
 Geotechnical engineers understand the rock cycle, what causes the rocks to break, and how a rock reacts when exposed to different environmental factors.
 These engineers are the people to contact when you want to develop a new area of houses or stores on land that has never been built upon before.
 These engineers are able to identify different types of rocks and soils in an area, and determine if the rocks may break if exposed to new forces, such as the pressure from vehicle traffic, structures and people.
 These engineers also study how changes to the area might cause unwanted side effects and risks to humans and property, such as landslides, unstable ground, and rock falls.
 In this way, they keep us safe by predicting and preventing natural hazards.
 Engineers must consider the environmental effects of their interactions with the earth and rocks, and how the addition of a structure or removal of some rocks might impact the stability of the area, increasing the risk of natural disasters and causing damage to structures over time.
+Following the lesson, students can play the fun game of Rock Jeopardy! through the associated activity to reinforce their understanding of rocks, the rock cycle and geotechnical engineering.

 Lesson Background and Concepts for Teachers